Your cookie preferences

 How to choose the best mobile phone for your child

-It's easy to rack up a big mobile bill without realising you've done it - no matter your age.
+It's easy to rack up a big mobile bill without realising you've done it - no matter what your age.
 So a contract mobile phone probably isn’t the best choice of phone for kids.

-Pay-as-you-go phones can be the best way to help keep costs under control.
-Alternatively, there are lots of great-value SIM only deals with unlimited calls and texts and a generous monthly data allowance.
+Pay as you go phones can be the best way to help keep costs under control.
+Alternatively, there are lots of great-value SIM Only deals with unlimited calls and texts and a generous monthly data allowance.

-Another advantage of pay-as-you-go is that all the networks offer free texts or minutes if you top up by a certain amount each month, which is a good way to further cut costs.
+Another advantage of pay as you go is that all the networks offer free texts or minutes if you top up by a certain amount each month, which is a good way to further cut costs.

 As your child gets older, becomes more responsible and their usage increases, you might find that it’s cheaper to switch to a contract.

 One way of building up to a contract safely might be to switch to a SIM only deal.
-With SIM only, it's possible to sign up for a one-month rolling contract, so if their spending gets out of hand you can easily cancel with 30 days notice and switch back to pay-as-you-go.
+With SIM only, it's possible to sign up for a one month rolling contract, so if their spending gets out of hand you can easily cancel with 30 days notice and switch back to pay as you go.

-There are lots of good pay-as-you-go phones on the market that are both affordable and come with the latest technology.
+There are lots of good pay as you go phones on the market that are both affordable and come with the latest technology.
 However, the most cutting-edge handsets are only likely to be available on a contract.

-Getting the latest and greatest phone for your child might also mean other charges, like insurance to cover damage and loss, so a cheaper pay-as-you-go handset is probably a better starting point.
+Getting the latest and greatest phone for your child might also mean other charges, like insurance to cover damage and loss, so a cheaper pay as you go handset is probably a better starting point.

 You don’t need to spend a lot to get a phone with all the features your child will want - there are some great options at a range of price points for teenagers and younger children.